nishant-basu-tamu3/COC-Strategy-Tools/README.md

    ```

 3. Configure environment variables:
-   - Copy `.env.example` to `.env`
-   - Set your LLM provider and API keys
+   - Set your LLM provider and API keys in the .env file

 4. Run data collection (optional, data is included):
    ```